jku-isse/trace_network_map/README.md

 nodes to aggregate and group traces for a better overview.
 To extend the traces a specific node-data-class needs to be created and registered in public/node/data.ts.

+The [Laminas Tracing Module](https://github.com/noah-kogler/laminas_tracing_module) provides tools to create traces in the right format.

 Traces are recognized by their <code>localEndpoint</code> or their <code>remoteEndpoint</code>.
 Additional tags must be set to provide the service map with the required information.
 The following traces are supported: